maksmaxx/trick_base/README.md

 <!-- ABOUT THE PROJECT -->
 ### About The Project

-The Trick Base is a simple web app providing access to the database with various sports discipline's tricks and tutorials to them.
+The Trick Base is a simple full-stack web app providing access to the database with various sports discipline's tricks and tutorials to them.

 ### App endpoints
 * Get all disciplines